vasilakisfil/Introspected-REST/README.md

-In an example taken by [Donald Norman](https://en.wikipedia.org/wiki/The_Design_of_Everyday_Things), in real life when we see a door, we know instantly how it opens because we have associated the design of the door with its opening mechanism: if a door has a bar across the door, then we push while if there is a little handle in the door then we pull.
+In an example taken by [Donald Norman](https://en.wikipedia.org/wiki/The_Design_of_Everyday_Things), in real life when we see a door, we know instantly how it opens because we have associated the design of the door with its opening mechanism: if a door has a bar across it, then we push while if there is a little handle in the door then we pull.

 While semantic web allow us to associate resources in the web with entities that hold metadata and have specific properties, **in Introspected REST we ask the door itself how its mechanism works**: